 Great white shark tracked in Long Island Sound for "first time ever"

-A great white shark that was tagged last year off Nova Scotia was detected in Long Island Sound on Monday just days after being spotted off the North Carolina coast.
-An organization that electronically tracks ocean life announced on Twitter that it had detected the nearly 10-foot long great white.
+A great white shark that was tagged last year off Nova Scotia was detected Monday in Long Island Sound.
+Ocearch, an organization that electronically tracks aquatic life, announced on Twitter that it was monitoring the nearly 10-foot long great white in the sound "for the first time ever."

+Ocearch posted a picture of "Cabot," a nearly 10-foot-long fish swimming near Greenwich, Connecticut.
+The shark was spotted last week off the North Carolina coast.

 Shark experts say it measures 9-foot 8-inches long, weighs 533 pounds and is likely looking for smaller fish to eat.

-Chris Fischer, Osearch's founding chairman and expedition leader, says the group was "quite surprised to see this one so far to the west."
+Chris Fischer, Ocearch's founding chairman and expedition leader, says the group was "quite surprised to see this one so far to the west."

 The group says Cabot's presence could be a sign of environmental improvement.